Neymar: 2020–21: Goalscoring records, near second consecutive Champions League final and contract extension

+2021–22: 100th PSG goal and record-tying Ligue 1 title

+Neymar was nominated for the 2021 Ballon d'Or.
+This was his ninth nomination—a record for a Brazilian player.
+Earlier on in the year, IFFHS ranked Neymar in second place behind Messi for their CONMEBOL The Best Man Player of the Decade (2011–2020) award.
+In their World’s Best Player of the Decade (2011–2020) award, Neymar did not make the top three, but came in fourth place, behind Messi, Ronaldo, and Iniesta.

-On 10 August 2021, Neymar's former Barcelona teammate Lionel Messi signed for PSG.
+On 10 August 2021, Neymar's former Barcelona teammate Messi signed for PSG.
 On 29 August, Neymar made his first appearance of the season, being a starter in a 2–0 win over Reims.
-Messi replaced Neymar at 66th minute of the match, making his debut for the French club.
+Messi replaced Neymar at the 66th minute of the match, making his debut for the French club.
 Neymar scored his first goal of the 2021–22 season on 19 September, converting a penalty in a 2–1 win over Lyon.
 He scored his 400th career goal on 6 November against Bordeaux, where he scored a brace and helped the team to win the match 3–2.

-On 28 November 2021, Neymar suffered an ankle injury in a 3–1 win over Saint-Étienne.
+On 28 November, Neymar suffered an ankle injury in a 3–1 win over Saint-Étienne.
 He was taken off on a stretcher at the 85th minute of the match.
 His return from injury came on 15 February 2022 in a Champions League match against Real Madrid, where he came on as a substitute and assisted Mbappé's injury-time goal to win the match 1–0.
 Four days later, he made his return to league play and his first start in 2022 in a match against Nantes; he scored a goal and missed a penalty in a 3–1 loss at the Stade de la Beaujoire.
-On 13 March, following their Champions League elimination against Real Madrid in the round of 16, Neymar and his team-mate Messi were booed by some of the PSG fans at the Parc des Princes in the league match against Bordeaux.
-On 21 May 2022, he scored his 100th goal with PSG in a 5–0 win over Metz.
-Neymar helped PSG win their record-tying 10th national championship, finishing the season with 13 goals and 8 assists across all competitions, registering the fewest goals scored since arriving in Europe in 2013, in a season marked by various injuries and collective irregularity.
+On 13 March, following their Champions League elimination against Real Madrid in the round of 16, Neymar and his teammate Messi were booed by some of the PSG fans at the Parc des Princes in the league match against Bordeaux.
+On 21 May, he scored his 100th goal with PSG in a 5–0 win over Metz.

+Neymar helped PSG win their record-tying 10th national championship, finishing the season with 13 goals and 8 assists across all competitions, registering the fewest test scored since arriving in Europe in 2013, in a season marked by various injuries and collective irregularity.